Situ-559/Wrangle-and-Analyze-Data/README.md

 Report
 Two reports:

-Wwrangling efforts are briefly described in wrangle_report.pdf The three (3) or more insights the student found are communicated in act_report.pdf including visualization.
+Wwrangling efforts are briefly described in wrangle_report.
+The three (3) or more insights the student found are communicated in act_report.pdf including visualization.